woolw/woolw/README.md

 # woolw
 I've been programming since ~2015
 I am currently working as a C# Backend Dev also dabbling a bit in our frontend (React | TS) at work

+Please don't bash my code....
+i'm working on improving and relearning from the ground up, so there may be some.. less than ideal code

+make it work first - performance can come later
 </br>

 - 🔭 I’m currently working on a small scaping project in rust